rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/eks/_index.md

   - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-eks/
 ---

+Amazon EKS provides a managed control plane for your Kubernetes cluster.
+Amazon EKS runs the Kubernetes control plane instances across multiple Availability Zones to ensure high availability.
+Rancher provides an intuitive user interface for managing and deploying the Kubernetes clusters you run in Amazon EKS.
+With this guide, you will use Rancher to quickly and easily launch an Amazon EKS Kubernetes cluster in your AWS account.
+For more information on Amazon EKS, see this [documentation](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

 ## Prerequisites in Amazon Web Services

 1. Make sure that the account you will be using to create the EKS cluster has the appropriate permissions.
 Referring to the official [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/IAM_policies.html) for details.